Brad R. Turner

 Introduction

-I am a doctoral candidate in Economic Sociology at the MIT Sloan School of Management.My research explores how entrepreneurs, innovators, and market-movers can communicate to capture attention and mobilize resources, with a focus on strategic and economic narratives.
+I am a doctoral candidate in Economic Sociology at the MIT Sloan School of Management.My research explores how entrepreneurs, organizations, and market-movers can communicate to capture attention and mobilize resources, with a focus on strategic and economic narratives.

 Research Summary